Zadok: Hebrew Bible

 The Tanakh (Hebrew Bible) states that Zadok was a patrilineal descendant of Eleazar the son of Aaron the high priest.
-(2 Samuel 8:17; 1 Chronicles 24:3) The lineage of Zadok is presented in the genealogy of Ezra (his descendant) as being of ninth generation of direct patrilineal descent from Phineas the son of Eleazar; Ezra 7:1, see 1 Chronicles 6:4–8 where he is placed eighth in descent from Phineas.
+The lineage of Zadok is presented in the genealogy of Ezra (his descendant) as being of ninth generation of direct patrilineal descent from Phinehas the son of Eleazar.

+A certain Zadok had been one of those who joined David at Hebron and helped him win the crown of all Israel, his house then including twenty-two captains.
+Josephus identifies this Zadok with the high priest of the same name.

-In the biblical narrative, Zadok is first mentioned as coming to support David at Hebron.
-During the rebellion of Absalom, Zadok is mentioned, as he and the Levites wished to accompany the fleeing David and bring along the Ark of the Covenant, but the king instructed Zadok to remain at Jerusalem, where he and Abiathar could do him better service, so that it actually happened that Ahimaaz, the son of Zadok, along with Jonathan, the son of Abiathar, brought the fleeing king a life saving message.
+During the rebellion of Absalom, Zadok the priest is mentioned, as he and the Levites wished to accompany the fleeing David and bring along the Ark of the Covenant, but the king instructed Zadok to remain at Jerusalem, where he and Abiathar could do him better service, so that it actually happened that Ahimaaz, the son of Zadok, along with Jonathan, the son of Abiathar, brought the fleeing king a life saving message.
 In all these passages Zadok is mentioned in precedence to Abiathar.
 Zadok was also chief officer over the Aaronites.
 The term high priest is not used in the Hebrew scriptures from the time of Joshua until the reign of Joash.

-Both Zadok and Ahimelech were functioning in tandem as priests at the time of David's hasty exit from Jerusalem.
-When David first set up his cabinet, Zadok and Ahimelech, the son of Abiathar, were named as priests.
-After the Absalom rebellion, David rearranged his cabinet and replaced Ahimelech with his father Abiathar as the second priest to Zadok.
-This was probably due to Abiathar's support during the Absalom rebellion.
-Why Ahimelech was removed as the second priest is not told.
+Both Zadok and Abiathar functioned in tandem as priests at the time of David's hasty exit from Jerusalem.
+When David first set up his cabinet, Zadok and Abiathar, the son of Ahimelech, were named as priests.
+On the suppression of the Absalom rebellion, King David sent Zadok and Abiathar to the elders of Judah, urging them to hasten to bring the monarch back.
 Subsequently, when Adonijah endeavored to secure the throne, Abiathar sided with him, leading king Solomon (David's son) to expel him from Jerusalem and reinforce the sole chief-priesthood of Zadok, who, along with Nathan the Prophet, supported King Solomon's accession to throne.
+In gratitude, Solomon appointed him sole high priest.
+Zadok also officiated at the anointing ceremony of Solomon as king.